stpotter16/biodata/README.md

   - ties into logging (better types too).
   - Frontend too

-## Clean up

-- All the TODOs
-- Clean up Waist, Weight, BP string formatting to use %g

 ## Logging

 - Too much logging (log at lowest level only or whatever?)